Iran–Netherlands relations

 Diplomatic relations between the Netherlands and Iran (Persia) have existed since the 17th century.
 However, the relationship changed significantly after the Iranian Revolution.

 Development

 Beginning the relation in 17th century

 Political relations between Persia and the Netherlands started under Shah Abbas I. In 1626, the first Persian ambassador to Holland, Mousa Beig (موسی بیگ) presented his credentials at the States-General of the Netherlands.
+The Dutch ambassador Jan Smidt went to Isfahan and met with Shah Safi in 1629.

 20th century

 In the 1960s and 1970s, the Persian and Dutch royal families made various state visits to each other's countries.

 Relations with the Islamic Republic

 The Netherlands has condemned Iran over its nuclear program.

 In 2011, the Dutch Foreign Minister announced the suspension of official relations between the Netherlands and Iran, after the Dutch-Iranian Zahra Bahrami was executed in Iran.

 On June 7, 2018, the Netherlands expelled two Iranian diplomats accredited to the Iranian embassy.
 In response, Iran summoned the Dutch ambassador in July 2018.

 In January 2019, the government of the Netherlands accused Iran of having arranged the assassinations of two Dutch nationals of Iranian origin: Mohammad-Reza Kolahi in 2015, and Ahmad Molla Nissi in 2017.
 The incident caused outcry both in the Netherlands and internationally; EU responded with sanctions against Iranian intelligence.
 Iranian officials in turn accused the Netherlands of supporting the People's Mujahedin of Iran with its members in western Europe, who Mohammad-Reza Kolahi is believed to be a part of.

+In January 2024, the Dutch government summoned the Iranian ambassador to the Netherlands following the death of a Dutch baby in an attack by Iran on Erbil.